| Configuration of ALPFRame

 a virtual environment with additional components available at

+run-time.
 This is one of reasons to avoid support for Java or .NET in

 ALP as integral part.
 These technologies are oriented to corporate environments and